Darrel Williams Player Prop Bets for NFL Week 8 | Kansas City vs. New York 11/1/2021

 Matchup vs. New York

-- Allowing 125.6 rushing yards per game, the Giants have the 24th-ranked run defense in the league.
+- The Giants allow 125.6 yards per game on the ground, the NFL's 24th-ranked rush defense.

-- The Chiefs are up against the NFL's 12th-ranked D when it comes to rushing TDs conceded (six this year).
+- This season the Giants are ranked 12th in the NFL in rushing touchdowns allowed (six).

 Recent Performances

-- Williams has run for 109 yards on 31 carries (36.3 yards per game) with two touchdowns on the ground during his last three games.
+- Over his last three games, Williams has 109 rushing yards (36.3 per game) on 31 carries with two touchdowns.

 Williams' Kansas City Teammates